 If you want to end your service with your current wireless provider after you switch to Google Fi, you will need to contact your current wireless provider after you activate your Google Fi account.

 All phones designed for Fi, most Android phones and most iPhones will work with Google Fi.
 You can buy a new phone designed for Fi or a SIM kit for your existing compatible device from Google Fi.

 Absolutely!
 You can have up to 6 people on a plan.
 Just follow these 3 easy steps to add a member: 1.
 Go to fi.google.com or your Google Fi app.
 2. Select Account and then Manage Plan and then Add a Person.
 3. You'll get an email when individuals join your group.

 The Google Fi referral program rewards any Google Fi members for sharing Google Fi with their friends, up to 10 referrals.
 Both new and existing members will earn $20 in service credits applied to their next bill once the new member has been active for 30 days.
 To be eligible for credit, a new member must create a new Google Fi plan.
 The credit does not apply to new members who join as a member of an existing Fi plan.

 You can easily locate and share your Google Fi referral link in the "Share the Fi Love" section of your account.
 You can share your custom link anywhere you like, including email, social media, or text.

 Pixel Pass is an all-in-one subscription from Google that includes access to the latest phones, extra storage, ad-free YouTube, and more.
 Pixel Pass includes:

-When you subscribe to Pixel Pass on Google Fi, you also save $5 off your monthly Fi phone plan.
+When you subscribe to Pixel Pass as a Google Fi member, you also save $5 on your monthly Fi phone plan.

-If you're already a Google Fi member, you can get Pixel Pass on Fi and you'll automatically start saving $5 per month on your Fi phone plan.
+If you're already a Google Fi member, you can subscribe to Pixel Pass and you'll automatically receive a $5 per month discount on your Fi phone plan.

 You also get a way to view and manage your bill for your mobile phone plan, Pixel phone, and Google services, all in one place.